-So how did it all fall apart for that wealthy empire whose descendants are the EU’s financial problem child nowadays?
+"So how did it all fall apart for that wealthy empire whose descendants are the EU’s financial problem child nowadays?"

 So how did it all fall apart for that wealthy empire whose descendants are the EU’s financial problem child nowadays?
-Was it a similar fate that caught up with technologically advanced civilizations like the Mayans, Incas and Aztecs, who live on in indigenous populations that struggle to get by in today’s world, selling produce in the streets of Latin America?
+Was it a similar fate that caught up with technologically advanced civilizations like the Mayans, Incas, and Aztecs, who live on in indigenous populations that often struggle to get by in today’s world, selling produce in the streets of Latin America?
 What happened to the mighty Mongol Empire, grown by Genghis Khan into the largest contiguous land empire of all times, where the lifestyle of nomadic tribes remains almost unchanged until today?
 Why did the Babylonians see their day in the sun end, despite their vast medicinal, mathematical and astronomical knowledge?

 Division.
 War.
 Revolution.
 Religion.
 Migration.
 Economy.
 Disaster.
 Politics.
 Succession.

-Former empires might have traded their swords for pencils, yet the battlefields remain and the war for growth and power goes on.
+"Former empires might have traded their swords for pencils, yet the battlefields remain and the war for growth and power goes on."

 Today, the classic empire seems extinct.
-But maybe the sands have simply shifted, the way dinosaurs live on in our birds.
+But maybe the sands have simply shifted, the way dinosaurs live on disguised as birds.
 Former empires might have traded their swords for pencils, yet the battlefields remain and the war for growth and power goes on.
 Recent geopolitical pursuits and GDP growth strategies differ from former imperialistic approaches merely on paper: in this very moment, the US is fighting a global trade war, putting its own interests first and promoting divide over union; Russia has annexed Crimea and is meddling in elections around the globe to strengthen its own position.
 China is investing unparalleled sums in worldwide infrastructure as part of its Belt and Road Initiative, and we have yet to see whether these efforts will benefit all or primarily help this superpower advance its global supremacy.

-... predatory pricing and hostile takeovers are the weapons of business empires that fight merciless battles on Wall Street.
+"... predatory pricing and hostile takeovers are the weapons of business empires that fight merciless battles on Wall Street."

 Moreover, the private sector isn’t any less belligerent.
 If anything, the competition has gotten fiercer since the days of Venice merchants and Singaporean spice traders: predatory pricing and hostile takeovers are the weapons of business empires that fight merciless battles on Wall Street.
 And just like the old empires, they rise and fall.
 Some gain or lose momentum quicker than others, but eventually they pass on their heyday to the next.
 Death by bankruptcy.
 Reincarnation by acquisition.
 Reinvention by merger.